1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: Rare Half Dollar Coins to Look For

-Rare 1920 Half Dollar Error List
+Rare 1920 Half Dollar Value: Error Coins and Strike Premiums

-While 1920 Walking Liberty half dollars are primarily known for their weak strikes rather than dramatic mint errors, several error types have been discovered on Walking Liberty half dollars that could potentially appear on 1920 examples.
+While 1920 Walking Liberty half dollars are primarily known for their striking challenges rather than dramatic mint errors, several error types have been discovered across the Walking Liberty series that can appear on 1920 examples.
+These errors can significantly increase a coin’s value beyond its already substantial base worth, making error detection an important skill for collectors.

-1. 1920 Half Dollar Doubled Die Errors
+1. 1920 Half Dollar Doubled Die Errors (DDO/DDR)

 2. 1920 Half Dollar Off-Center Strike Errors